All Episodes

 And when I say compressed, it's even hard to describe.

-All right, then you remember back in the sixties, driving around in your car when all there was was AM radio, and you're listening to top 40 music and the Motown stuff and how the bass just thumped at you, and there was a uh uh the songs didn't fade out because the compression kept them kept them as loud as ever, right to the very end, and it sounded like the the music was literally being sucked up uh to to get to the uh loud volume.
+You remember back in the 60s, driving around in your car when all there was was AM radio and you're listening to top 40 music and the Motown stuff and how that bass just thumped at you and the songs didn't fade out because the compression kept them as loud as ever right to the very end and it sounded like the music was literally being sucked up to get to the loud volume.

-Uh and you can tell the difference, and the reason AM radio stations did it uh was there were a lot of convertibles back then, and it makes the music louder, and every radio station wanted to be the loudest on the dial as people were punching buttons and turning the dial.
+And the reason AM radio stations did it was there were a lot of convertibles back then and it makes the music louder and every radio station wanted to be the loudest on the dial as people were punching buttons and turning the dial.

 The loudest stations are the ones you tend to stick with.